Code-Institute-Submissions/T4Tri-triathlon-club/README.md

 ### Welcome Section

-+ The welcome section gives a brief introduction to the user on the what T4Tri is and who is welcome.
++ The welcome section gives a brief introduction to the user on what T4Tri is and who is welcome.
     \
     &nbsp;